tomvanbraeckel/yamcs.github.com/docs/api/Parameter_Updates.md

 ### Response

-You first get an empty reply message confirming the positive receipt of your request:
+You first get an reply message confirming the positive receipt of your request and the generated <tt>subscriptionId</tt>:

 ```json
 [1, 2, 3, {"type":"ParameterSubscriptionResponse", "data":{